swiss-territorial-data-lab/proj-qalidar/README.md

 2. **Decision tree**: All of the voxels are assigned to a specific criticality level.
 3. **DBSCAN**:The problematic voxels are filtered out if they are isolated, following a clustering made with the algorithm DBSCAN
 4. **Visualisation** : The detections are converted in a file format allowing for analysis.
 In 3D, a las file, in 2D a shapefile
-- **code**:
-    - **retile_las.py**: Script to have tiles of matching dimensions between the two generations
-    - **reclassify_pointcloud.py**: Script to have a point cloud reclassified given the matching class provided in *classes_equivalences.csv*
-    - **util_las.py**: Utilitary functions to process .las data
-    - **voxelisation.ipynb**: Notebook to create the .csv file containing the voxelised comparison of the previous and new point cloud
-    - **criticity_tree.ipynb**: Evaluation by a decisional tree to determine the criticity level of all voxels
-    - **criticity_changes_analysis.ipynb**: Plots creation for interpretation of the results from *criticity_tree.ipynb*
-    - **criticity_changes_to_file.ipynb**: Notebook to transform the .csv from criticity_tree to a file format allowing to display the voxels (.las, shapefile or .ply mesh)
-- **classes_equivalence.csv**: Definition of how the classes of the new point cloud should be matched to the previous generation

-To run the change detection method, one must have two point cloud tiles with the same origin and dimensions.
-The procedure is as follows:
-1. Set path for both tiles in *voxelisation.ipynb*, the desired voxels dimension can also be changed.
-    - Run the Notebook.
-        - This creates a .csv file where each row corresponds to a given voxel with the occupancy in said voxel for the previous and new point cloud provided.
-        - The .csv file is stored in the folder /out_dataframe/voxelised_comparison which is created automatically.
-2. To get the criticity level of each voxel, run *criticity_tree.ipynb*.
-    - The input file name at the beginning of the notebook must be set accordingly to the outgoing file from step 1.
-        - This creates a .csv file similar to the one created in step 1, but with new columns, the most important one being *change_criticity_label* which provides for each voxel the label coming out of the criticity tree.
-        - The .csv file is stored in the folder /out_dataframe/criticity_changes_df which is created automatically.
-3. To get plots summarizing the results from  *criticity_tree.ipynb*, run *criticity_changes_analysis.ipynb*.
-    - If desired the plots can be saved to html.
-They are then stored in the /plots folder.
-4. Use the *criticity_changes_to_file.ipynb* notebook if you want to visualize the voxels for further analysis.
-    - The output is stored in the folder /out_vis.
-In both case, the input file name must be set at the beginning of the notebook accordingly to the outgoing file from step 2.